Buried treasure comes to life through historic pirate artifacts at Tampa Bay History Center

 TAMPA, Fla.
-(WFLA) – Pirate season is upon us but back in the day when Jose Gaspar’s scallywag crew made their way into Tampa Bay, they left behind buried treasure.
+(WFLA) – Pirate season is upon us and as the legend of Jose Gaspar made its way to Tampa Bay, so did tons of buried treasure.

-Over the years the Tampa Bay History Center has collected real pirate artifacts from the Florida waters.
+Over the years the Tampa Bay History Center has collected real pirate and shipwreck artifacts from the Florida waters.

 The historic artifacts in the “Treasure Seekers” gallery date back to the 1600s and include navigational tools, weaponry, pottery and other items recovered from the coasts of Florida.